This is a gear review about the Best Hiking Sunglasses 2023.

 The Maui Jim’s Starfish are similar to the Maui Jim’s Haleakala Sunglasses that we just mentioned above.

 However, the difference between them is that the Maui Jim Starfish Sunglasses have been designed for women.
-Made with a nylon frame material, which is lightweight and easy to wear.
+Made with a nylon frame material, it is lightweight and easy to wear.

 The polarized lenses have good scratch resistance and shield your eyes from any glare and all harmful UV and blue light rays.
 Also, the lenses come in a range of colors from HCL Bronze and Maui Rose, these are ideal for sunny and overcast conditions.